marklogic-community/grove/_pages/guides/data-hub-framework.markdown

 7. Copy the contents of the Grove default user profile and a dictionary document to the Data Hub project.
 Copy the files in
     ```
-    grove/marklogic/ml-content
+    grove/marklogic/src/main/ui-data

     to

     data-hub/src/main/ui-data
     ```

-To ensure the deployment process deploys these files, also add the folllowing line to your `gradle.properies` file:

-    mlDataPaths=src/main/ml-data,src/main/ui-data

-8. Edit the query options used by your Grove middle-tier's search route (by default, these query options are called `all` and are found in the `data-hub/ui-modules/options/all.xml` file) to remove the following blocks:
+8. Edit the query options used by your Grove middle-tier's search route (by default, these query options are called `all` and are found in the `data-hub/src/main/ui-modules/options/all.xml` file) to remove the following blocks:

     ```xml
     <constraint name="eyecolor">